 The clerkship requirement consists of a 5-month clerkship period aggregating 21 full-time (40 hours) work weeks.
 The clerkship must be completed IN DELAWARE, under the supervision of a Delaware attorney.
-In addition, each applicant must complete a checklist of clerkship items.
-The Clerkship Checklist is posted on the Board’s website and a part of the electronic Bar Application.
-Both the 5-month clerkship and checklist must be satisfactorily completed before an applicant may be admitted to the Bar.
+In addition, each Applicant must complete a checklist of clerkship items.
+The Clerkship Checklist is posted on the Board’s website and in the electronic Bar Application.
+Both the 5-month clerkship and checklist must be satisfactorily completed before an Applicant may be admitted to the Bar.
+An Applicant must submit their completed clerkship checklist and preceptor certification to the Board no later than November 10th to be eligible for the December ceremony.
 For more detailed information, please refer to Delaware Supreme Court Rule 52.

 Do I have to attend the two-day pre-admission conference?

 Yes.
-The pre-admission conference is a mandatory for all passing Delaware Bar Applicants.
-The conference is considered a session of the Court and is a mandatory precursor to being admitted to the bar.
-Attendance at the pre-admission conference is mandatory for anyone who has passed the immediately preceding administration of the bar exam regardless of whether you intend to be admitted at the December admission ceremony.
+The pre-admission conference is mandatory for all passing Delaware Bar Applicants.
+The conference is a session of the Court and attendance is a prerequisite to admission.
+Attendance at the pre-admission conference is mandatory for anyone who passed the immediately preceding administration of the Bar Exam regardless of whether you intend to be admitted at the December admission ceremony.
 Professional attire is required.

 If I pass, when can I be admitted to the Bar?

-There is an Admission Ceremony every December for applicants who have met all the admission requirements.
-Additional ceremonies are held throughout the year for applicants who need to be admitted at a later date.
-Ceremonies are scheduled in accordance with the Court calendar and only a Supreme Court Justice can swear in an applicant.
-At the time of Admission, applicants will also have to pay a $100 fee, register with the Clerk of the Court and sign the Roll of Attorneys Book.
+There is an Admission Ceremony every December for Applicants who have met all the admission requirements, including the clerkship requirement by November 10th.
+Additional ceremonies are held throughout the year for Applicants who need to be admitted at a later date.
+Ceremonies are scheduled in accordance with the Court calendar and only a Supreme Court Justice can swear in an Applicant.
+At the time of admission, Applicants will also have to pay a $100 fee, register with the Clerk of the Court and sign the roll of Attorneys Book.